JassinAlSafe/SAAS-Resturant-/restaurant-inventory/src/db/migrations/README_STORAGE_RLS.md

 ## Solution 3: Comprehensive Final Fix (Recommended)

-If you're still experiencing issues, or want the most robust solution, use the final fix script:
+If you\'re still experiencing issues, or want the most robust solution, use the final fix script:

 1. Go to your Supabase project dashboard
 2. Navigate to the SQL Editor